chastitywhiterose/Chastity-Code-Cookbook/README.md

 You would not know it by looking at me, but I have been computer programming as a hobby since I was 14 years old.
 My first programming language was QBASIC.
 It was a language and a program for interpreting that language that ran on MS-DOS.
 However, the usage of this language has diminished in use over time because it does not run without an emulator or modern BASIC language dialects meant to mimic it.

 However, I moved to the C Programming Language as my main computer language.
-I have dabbled in Java, Javascript, Lua, Perl, Python, and the beast known as C++.
+I have dabbled in Java, JavaScript, Lua, Perl, Python, and the beast known as C++.
 However, of all these languages, C remains my native language because of how simple it is to remember.
-In spite of its quirks, C is what I recommend to a beginner not in spite of its limitations but because of them!
+In spite of its quirks, C is what I recommend to a beginner, not in spite of its limitations but because of them!
 Therefore, most of the recipes in this code cookbook will be in the form of C source code.

 But this book will contain more than just the C language.
-There are times when other languages such as Bash, HTML, Markdown, and maybe even Lua or Python will just make a lot more sense in the context of what is being done.
+There are times when other languages, such as Bash, HTML, Markdown, and maybe even Lua or Python, will just make a lot more sense in the context of what is being done.

 For example, computer programming is used to create art, web pages, books, and video games.
 However, programming is also hard work and a lonely pursuit because almost nobody understands it except those of us who are called to this sacrificial art of communicating with a computer.

 That being said, my computer understands what I mean better than most humans do.
-The purpose of this book is to archive some of the best programs I have written, and yet at the same time, are simple enough to share in only one or two pages.
+The purpose of this book is to archive some of the best programs I have written, and yet at the same time, they are simple enough to share in only one or two pages.

-This project began as an effort to save all my work so that it is not lost.
+This project began as an effort to save all my work so that it would not be lost.
 I also hope that new generations of computer programmers can learn something from my 20+ years of experience as a C programmer.

 # Introduction

 I got my start in the world of computer programming because I first loved numbers.
 I am the stereotype of an autistic savant who sees everything as a number.
 If you like numbers, my hope is that my recipes for generating number patterns will be of some use to you.

 And if you don't like numbers, then you probably won't do well as a computer programmer because everything is a number in the context of a computer.
-The size, shape, and color of every text or picture element in the video games you play were at one point written into the code by one or more programmers who probably were not paid enough for the work that went into their craft!
+The size, shape, and color of every text or picture element in the video games you play were, at one point, written into the code by one or more programmers who probably were not paid enough for the work that went into their craft!

 But before I begin sharing my code recipes with you, there is something I need to do before you can fully enjoy the experience.
 You will want to install a C compiler on your computer!

 If you are using Debian or Ubuntu Linux, installing the GCC compiler is as simple as `sudo apt install gcc`.
 However, I expect that most of my readers have a computer with the Windows operating system installed since the computer was purchased.

 Don't worry, you can still follow along!
-When I bought my Windows 11 laptop, I set up [scoop](https://scoop.sh/) to be my command line installer.
-Then I installed gcc so that I can always have it available from the command line on Windows just like I could in Linux.
+When I bought my Windows 11 laptop, I set up [scoop](https://scoop.sh/) to be my command-line installer.
+Then I installed GCC so that I can always have it available from the command line on Windows, just like I could in Linux.

 `scoop install gcc`

 There are other ways to install GCC on Windows.
-However, all of them will be giving the the result of having the ability to type gcc into the terminal or console to compile and run your C code.
+However, all of them will give the result of having the ability to type gcc into the terminal or console to compile and run your C code.

 Once it is installed correctly, you can enter `gcc` and get the message:

-	gcc: fatal error: no input files
+gcc: fatal error: no input files compilation terminated.
-	compilation terminated.

 But that is okay!
 We are going to give it an input file to compile!
 Type the following into a text file named main.c.